 Hunter Klingensmith Visitor Experience Coordinator and Gift Shop

 Hunter joined the Swaner team in Fall 2014 as a Conservation Intern during her junior year at the University of Utah.
 After her internship she joined the Swaner staff as an EcoHost, while also completing her Bachelor’s Degree in Environmental Studies and Business.
 You can find her leading nature walks on the Preserve, greeting guests at the EcoCenter, assisting with the Swaner EcoClub, and working on the Geocaching course.
 She loves the variety and continuous influx of new knowledge that comes with being part of the Swaner team.
 Prior to coming to Utah, Hunter grew up in Pennsylvania and attended the University of Cincinnati for Architecture.
 In her free time she enjoys hiking, mountain biking, skiing, snowshoeing, and adventuring whenever possible.

 David grew up in Park City along the outskirts of the Swaner Preserve.
 He is passionate about the outdoors and enjoys helping local organizations as well as larger national level groups.
 David is also involved in preservation and education efforts with SUWA, Utah Rivers Council, Mountain Trails Foundation and American Whitewater.
-He currently works in product development at Skullcandy Headphones.
-David received a B.S. in Finance from the University of Colorado and a MBA from the University of Utah.
+He currently works in operations and sourcing at Owlet Baby Care.
+David received a B.S. in Finance from the University of Colorado and an MBA from the University of Utah.

 Diana Swaner Founding Board Member